MohamedAbdulmotajally/kinnectInt/README.md

-Kinect Depth and Color Frame Viewer
-This project is a basic C++ application that interfaces with a Kinect sensor to acquire depth and color frames, map the depth data to the color space, and visualize the result.
-It demonstrates Kinect sensor initialization, frame reading, coordinate mapping, and buffer management.

-Features
-Initializes Kinect v2 sensor and required frame readers.

-Captures depth and color frames.

-Maps depth data to color space using the coordinate mapper.

-Visualizes mapped color data for each depth pixel.

-Manages memory and resource cleanup gracefully.

-Dependencies
-Kinect for Windows SDK 2.0

-C++11 or later

-Windows platform

-File Overview
-app.h
-Header file for the App class (not included here but expected to contain declarations for methods like Init, Tick, and Shutdown, as well as necessary member variables).

-app.cpp
-Main implementation of the App class:

-Init(): Initializes the Kinect sensor, sets up readers for depth and color streams, and allocates memory buffers.

-Tick(float deltaTime): Called every frame to:

-Acquire the latest depth and color frames.

-Map depth pixels to corresponding color pixels.

-Populate a visual buffer for rendering.

-Shutdown(): Releases resources and deallocates memory.

-Usage
-Build the Project

-Make sure the Kinect SDK is installed and the library paths are configured in your project.

-Build using Visual Studio or a compatible C++ toolchain.

-Run the App

-Connect a Kinect v2 sensor.

-Run the application.
-It will print log messages and handle frame copying each frame.

-Notes
-Frame resolution is hardcoded (1920x1080 for color, variable for depth depending on Kinect spec).

-Depth data is visually replaced with the corresponding color data where valid, and colored red where mapping is invalid.

-Includes minimal error handling and diagnostic printing.

-License
-This project is for educational or prototyping use.
-No formal license is provided.
+# Kinect Frame Mapping Application

+This project is a simple C++ application that interfaces with a Kinect v2 sensor to acquire depth and color frames, map depth data to the color space, and visualize it.
+The application initializes the Kinect, reads frame data, processes it, and handles cleanup.

+## Features

+- Initializes Kinect v2 sensor.
+- Reads and processes depth and color frames.
+- Maps depth data to the corresponding color pixels.
+- Simple buffer-based visualization.
+- Error handling with debug print statements.

+## Requirements

+- **Windows OS**
+- **Kinect for Windows SDK v2.0**
+- **C++11 or later**
+- Visual Studio (or another Windows C++ compiler)

+## Code Overview

+### `App::Init()`
+Initializes the Kinect sensor and sets up the necessary frame readers and buffers:

+- Connects to the default Kinect sensor.
+- Retrieves depth and color frame sources and readers.
+- Allocates memory for depth, color, and mapped pixel buffers.
+- Gets a coordinate mapper to transform depth to color space.

+### `App::Tick(float deltaTime)`
+Main update loop (called per frame):

+- Acquires the latest depth and color frames.
+- Copies frame data into local buffers.
+- Maps each depth point to its corresponding color space point.
+- Populates a display buffer, coloring invalid points red.

+### `App::Shutdown()`
+Cleans up all allocated resources:

+- Releases readers and sensor handles.
+- Frees dynamically allocated buffers.

+## How to Build

+1. Install **Kinect for Windows SDK v2.0**.
+2. Open the project in Visual Studio.
+3. Link against Kinect20.lib and include the SDK headers.
+4. Compile and run with Kinect connected.

+## Example Output

+During execution, console output will indicate frame capture progress: